What is self-care?

 a) Store your mobile phone outside your bedroom as you sleep.
 If you need to keep it in your bedroom turn it off before you sleep.

 b) Enjoy days that are completely mobile phone free.
 Leave your phone at home when you go out with friends or go shopping.
-As you do this notice that you are more connected to your friends, family and shop assistants.

 7. Incorporate warm foods into your diet